realworldocaml/book/en/runtime-memory-layout.md

 ### Managing external memory with Bigarray

-A common use of custom blocks is to manage external system memory directly from within OCaml via the Bigarray module.
-The Bigarray interface was originally intended to exchange data with Fortran code for scientific computation.
-It can map a block of system memory as a multi-dimensional array that can be accessed from OCaml.
-Array operations work directly on the external memory, without requiring it to be copied into the OCaml heap (which is a potentially expensive operation for large arrays).
+A common use of custom blocks is to manage external system memory directly from within OCaml.
+The Bigarray interface was originally intended to exchange data with Fortran code, and maps a block of system memory as a multi-dimensional array that can be accessed from OCaml.
+Bigarray operations work directly on the external memory without requiring it to be copied into the OCaml heap (which is a potentially expensive operation for large arrays).

-Bigarray sees a lot of use beyond just scientific computing, and several Core libraries use it:
+Bigarray sees a lot of use beyond just scientific computing, and several Core libraries use it for general-purpose I/O:

 * The `Iobuf` module maps I/O buffers as a 1-dimensional array of bytes.
 It provides a sliding window interface that lets consumer processes read from the buffer while it's being filled by producers.
 This lets OCaml use I/O buffers that have been externally allocated by the operating system without any extra data copying.
 * The `Bigstring` module provides a `String`-like interface that uses `Bigarray` internally.
-The `Bigbuffer` module then collects these into a set of extensible string buffers that can operate entirely on external system memory.
+The `Bigbuffer` collects these into extensible string buffers that can operate entirely on external system memory.

-* The [Lacaml](https://bitbucket.org/mmottl/lacaml) library isn't part of Core, but provides the recommended interfaces to the widely used BLAS and LAPACK mathematical Fortran libraries.
+The [Lacaml](https://bitbucket.org/mmottl/lacaml) library isn't part of Core, but provides the recommended interfaces to the widely used BLAS and LAPACK mathematical Fortran libraries.
 These allow developers to write high-performance numerical code for applications that require linear algebra.
 It supports large vectors and matrices, but with static typing safety of OCaml to make it easier to write safe algorithms.

-TODO mention mmap here for large files.